ndzik/sriscem/README.md

 it as an input to this **sriscem**.
 The result should be returned in **RA** when the emulation is done.

+You can either think of real `opcode`s, which are parsed by your interpreter or try an eDSL for the given ASM syntax.

 ## This Repository...

-...holds my take on implementing the outlined **sriscem** in beautiful  Haskell.
+...holds my take on implementing the outlined **sriscem** in **Haskell**.
+It contains multiple ways of realizing such a `CPU`, from obvious, verbose and pure functional style, to `ST` & `State` Monads.